-The UQ Facilitator should be contacted prior to completing this form and where possible should be present during the school's At Risk meeting with the preservice teacher.
-Complete this form and return a copy to UQ School of Education as soon as possible and provide a copy to the preservice teacher.
+The UQ Facilitator should be o • •

+Risk meeting with the preserv nd return a copy to UQ Scho ol of Education as soon as possible

+and provide a copy to the pre- service te eacher.

-Improvement to a satisfactory level in the areas identified must be shown by the preservice teacher within a week of the meeting date.
+Improvement to a satisfacto meeting date. ry level i in the areas identified m ust be shown by the preser vice teacher wi thin a week of the

-Preservice teacher: Date: School: The preservice teacher's p rogress will be reviewed on Date: (please note: this review date m nay be sooner if there is minimal improv rement).
-Possible areas of concern/s: preparation for teaching 4.
-Assessing and recording learning 2.
-Teaching effectively - enactment of teaching 5.
-Professional conduct 3.
-Managing effectively learning environments create safe and supportive 6.
-Other PART A (to be completed prior to or during the at risk meeting) Please advise in the space b elow which of the above area/s a re of concern.
-Identify specific issues ir the area/s of concern.
-Identify actions/strategies that will be put in place by the preservice teacher to try and improve in the identified areas.
-Name Signature Date Site coordinator Supervising teacher
+Preservice teacher: Date:

+School:

+The preservice teacher's properties of the preservice teacher's properties of the preservice of the preservice teacher's properties of vement).
+Date:

+ner ij diere is illillillilli illipro ·

+Possible areas of concern/

+Planning effectively - preparation for teaching 4.
+Assessing and recording learning

+2. Teaching effectively - enactment of teaching 5.
+Professional conduct

+3. Managing effectively - create safe and supportive 6.
+Other

+learning environments •

+PART A (to be completed pr rior to or d luring the at risk meeting)

+Please advise in the space b elow wh ich of the above area/s a re of concern.
+Identify speci fic issues in the a area/s of concern.

+Identify actions/strategies that will

+Name Signat ure Date

+Site coordinator

+Supervising teacher

+Preservice teacher

+UQ facilitator (where available)

+, '